viamrobotics/build-action/README.md

+> [!WARNING]
+> This is pre-release and you should not use it yet.
+You probably want the old [upload-module action](https://github.com/viamrobotics/upload-module)

 # build-action

 This is a Github CI action which wraps Viam's cloud build system.
 Use this to build and publish your Viam module for multiple platforms.